-Some people swear by the positive effect lavender or geranium oil has had on their skin.
+Some people swear by the positive effect lavender or geranium oil has had on their skin and hair.
 These oils are often touted as being an all-natural cure for acne (along with tee tree oil), an idea that might be rather encouraging to the 85% of people who develop acne at some point during their lives.
 However, that’s not the case with everyone; in fact, many people have found that skin care products containing essential oils have made their skin problems even worse.

 As San Francisco-based skin care specialist Kristina Holey explained to the New York Times, “Some constituents of certain essential oils, like those in bergamot, are transformed into chemicals and enzymes when exposed to sunlight, which can induce a photo-allergic response.”

 This ultimately can translate to red, inflamed skin and a weakening of the skin’s protective barrier, particularly in those who already have sensitive skin.
 While essential oils are not inherently bad, adds Holey, many are not formulated by people who actually possess the knowledge to create safe, effective products.
 Some reports say that 95% of essential oils are actually adulterated with less expensive, oxidized oils or even mixed with turpentine or alcohol to increase profit.
 The takeaway: don’t assume that “essential oil” means it’s totally pure and healthy for your skin.
-Do your research first and consult with a dermatologist before you lather these oils on your skin.
+Do your research first and consult with a dermatologist before you lather these oils on your soon to be healthy skin.

 Essential Oils CAN Be Dangerous To Pets

 Even if you haven’t used essential oils in the past, you might have seen headlines that they can be harmful to our four-legged friends.
 The fact is that some essential oils can actually be beneficial to pets in certain ways.
 But if you use the wrong oils or utilize them improperly, they can definitely be a real health hazard to your furry babies.